-And a 2018 systematic and meta-analysis published in the Journal of Menopausal Medicine found that when fennel is used to relieve menopausal symptoms, it helps to reduce vaginal itching, dryness, sleeping issues, and vasomotor symptoms like night sweats, flushes and hot flashes.
-Fennel also helped to improve sexual function and sexual satisfaction.
-(18)
+A 2018 systematic and meta-analysis published in the Journal of Menopausal Medicine found that when fennel is used to relieve menopausal symptoms, it helps reduce vaginal itching, dryness, sleeping issues and vasomotor symptoms, like night sweats, flushes and hot flashes.
+Fennel also helped improve sexual function and sexual satisfaction.

 Fennel vs. Anise vs. Licorice

 - Fennel is a plant in the carrot and celery family.
 It tastes similar to anise and is also highly aromatic.

 - It contains anethole, an aromatic compound that’s believed to help fight off cancer, inflammation and diabetes.

 - It has been used as medicine for thousands of years.
 It has antioxidant and anti-inflammatory effects.
 Fennel is also used to fight bacterial, fungal and viral infections.